kvendrik/dotfiles/README.md

 > Disclaimer: These dotfiles are primarely maintained for personal use so I can't guarantee everything will work out of the box.
 It's possible you'll run into errors because you use a different shell, have missing dependencies, or because of other reasons.
 Feel free to resolve the errors in whatever way is most convenient and optionally [contribute](#️-contribute) them back to here.

 ## What's in it?
 Most of the aliases and methods should be pretty self-explanatory.
 Everything is grouped by category and either has self-explanatory code, a usage message, or a comment that explains what it does and why.
-If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and opening up a pull request.
-If you like some things but not others you can also [cherry-pick](#cherry-picking) the parts you like or fork the repository, make changes, and [open up a PR](#️-contribute).
+If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and [opening up a pull request](#️-contribute).
+If you like some things but not others you can also [cherry-pick](#cherry-picking) the parts you like.

 ## Setup
 1. Clone the dotfiles to your home folder (`~`).